MewX/light-novel-library_Wenku8_Android/README.md

   In order to prevent the **LEAK** of "Wenku8.cn" 's database, I will replace the API's source code, which means the interface will contain full funtion list but with blank function body.
 I mean this will not affect your compiling, just to **protect the interface between this app and website**.

-  Although I know you can easily **REVERSE** this apk with such source code's hints.
-I still believe you won't try to capture the website's database!
+  Although I know you can easily **REVERSE** this apk with such source code's hints. **I still believe you won't try to capture the website's database!** The website's server has protection.

 About